-In summary, we found that {001} Humble planar defects can form in SiGe nanopillars after dry oxidation and quenching, a process that was not previously known to create such defects.
-By combining atomic resolution electron microscopy and first-principles calculations, the defect structure, composition and energetics have been studied in detail, and compared with previous studies on other group IV semiconductors.
+In summary, we found that {001} Humble planar defects can form in SiGe nanopillars after dry oxidation and quenching.
+By combining atomic-resolution electron microscopy and first-principles calculations, the defect structure, composition, and energetics have been studied in detail, and compared with previous studies on other group IV semiconductors.
 Future study of the compositional, pillar size, and processing condition dependence of the Humble defect will provide further insight into the formation mechanism.